sansbacher/powershell-scripts/README.md

 # powershell-scripts
 A collection of misc.
-PowerShell scripts
+PowerShell scripts (rather than individual functions)

+See each folder for a description